trapeze-bell-peter/ror_on_docker/README.md

 # The toy problem

-The associated Git [repository](https://github.com/trapeze-bell-peter/ror_on_docker) contains the various files here, together with a toy application that uses the concepts described here to run.
+The associated Git [repository](https://github.com/trapeze-bell-peter/ror_on_docker) contains the various files described here, together with a toy application that uses the concepts described here to run.
 In common with Ruby-on-Rails convention (almost over configuration), the toy problem is an ultra-simplistic bulletin board.
 Users of the bulletin board can:

 * View, edit and delete users and posts (standard CRUD).
 * Create new posts.
 When a user creates a new post, they receive an email thanking them.